yash-khaitan/story/README.md

 # story
-A new way of presenting story on internet.
+A new way of presenting a story on the internet.

-All this while, reader were just consumer.
-We have to read whatever the author had decided for the characters in the story.
+All this while, readers were just consumers.
+We had to read whatever the author had decided for the characters in the story.

 Presenting you a new way of storytelling.
-Now the readers will decide the the course of actions of the characters.
+Now the readers will choose the course of action of the characters.

-Every now then, reader will choose the next step of the character and according to that next step the story will move forward.
+The story will move according to the reader's choice.